PDA: Semantically Secure Time-Series Data Analytics with Dynamic Subgroups: Discussions Analysis

 \subsection{Limitations \& Future Works}

 \textbf{Performance Limit}:~It is shown in Section \ref{sec:evaluation} that user 1's communication and computation overhead grows linearly \textit{w.r.t.} the actual participants in each product term, which may become huge in some big data analysis.
 In such case, we may add a cloud server to take this role, and let him provide 1 during the evaluation.
 Besides, each person needs to send/receive $O(n^2\kappa)$ bits (Section \ref{sec:theoretic_analysis}) with small constant during the one-time operation \textsf{KeyGen}, which may be large when $n$ is large.
 This can be reduced with several na\"{i}ve ideas, for examples, dividing $n$ users into several subgroups and forcing the analysis within the subgroups only.
 But such ideas disable some types of analysis, and handling this limit is one of our future works.\\ \textbf{Polynomial Parameters}:~This paper focuses more on user's data privacy, and pays less attention to the aggregator's privacy.
 This is why we require that the polynomials should be public, otherwise aggregators may adaptively design the polynomial (\textit{e.g.,} $f(\mathbf{x}_{\mathcal{P}})=x_{1}$) to directly infer a user's data.
-However, in some cases, the polynomial parameters may be proprietary property which also need to be protected (\textit{e.g.,} data mining techniques), but then corresponding verification mechanisms should be introduced as well to enable users to verify whether the polynomial is maliciously designed, which is one of our future works.
+However, in some cases, the polynomial parameters may be proprietary property which also need to be protected (\textit{e.g.,} data mining techniques), but then corresponding verification mechanisms should be introduced as well to enable users to verify whether the polynomial is maliciously designed, which is one of our future works.\\ \textbf{Finite Real Numbers}: Although our design supports polynomials over real numbers, the real numbers are represented via fixed-point representation, which constructs one-to-one mapping between the real numbers and the integers in the cyclic group we use as a part of crypto protocols.
+Therefore, the real numbers that can be expressed in our system is a finite set of real numbers whose size is equal to the order of the group in our algorithms (\textit{i.e.,} $N$).\\ \textbf{Data Publishing}:~Our \ourprotocol~only supports \textit{pull-based} data analysis in which the aggregator requests the data analysis with the declaration of the polynomial, and then users publish their data according to it.
+One thought is to achieve a \textit{push-based} analysis, where users publish their data whenever it is generated, and the aggregator chooses desired subset of data and periods to perform the data analysis.
+However, once the data is published, it will not be under the user's control, and it becomes much more challenging to protect the privacy.
+Designing a push-based data analysis which can prevent malicious analysis on the already published data is a very challenging task, and we leave this as our future work too.